 Which variation options does the conveyor technology offer?

 They are available in various sizes, lengths and heights.
 Thus, on the one hand, purely horizontal transports can take place.
 Often, space is also transported upwards.
 This is possible with various parts.
 The conveyor belts can thus be easily combined with each other.
 They are available in individual modules that can be linked together like Lego.

 Also, the type of material can lead to different conveyor mats, so that they can not be easily pierced.
 Of course, other materials are used here, as in the manufacturing industry.

-There are limits, of course.
+Of course there are limits here.
 If the materials are too large, transport with the conveyor belt is not possible.
 They should be big enough to fit on the conveyor belt.
 Also bulk material can be transported hereby.
-I remind you here of large lignite mining areas, where brown coal is transported over km – long conveyor belts to the power plants.
+I am reminded here of large lignite mining areas, where lignite is transported to the power plants over km – long conveyor belts.

 There are many manufacturers to these plants.
-Here are a few well-known names: AZO, Horstmann, A + T, Sutco, Zeno, and PWL.
+Here are some familiar names: AZO, Horstmann, A + T, Sutco, Zeno and PWL.